beegee-tokyo/RAK11200-SMA-Sunnyboy/README.md

 This application reads solar production and total harvested energy from the [SMA Sunnyboy Inverter](https://www.sma.de/en/products/solarinverters/sunny-boy-15-20-25.html) to show the status of the solar panel energy production.
 It shares the information over LoRaWAN for cloud based data processing and visualization.

+This project is an update to the original [MHC-Sunnyboy-RAK13300](https://github.com/beegee-tokyo/MHC-Sunnyboy-RAK13300).

+### Differences:

 The UDP broadcast of the original application was removed as the new local visualization option doesn't require it.

-This project is an update to the original [MHC-Sunnyboy-RAK13300](https://github.com/beegee-tokyo/MHC-Sunnyboy-RAK13300).

 Different to the original application, the daily and monthly production values are stored locally in the FRAM module to make it easier for the visualization platform.

+The RTC was added to have the proper times to update and save the daily, monthly and yearly production values.

 The original visualization on a Datacake Dashboard [Around my House](https://app.datacake.de/dashboard/d/b6acccc0-2264-42d4-aec9-94148d7eb76f) was replaced with a local Grafana and InfluxDB installation on a Raspberry Pi4.
 Datacake is still my prefered platform, but without a paid plan the data retention time is limited and makes it impossible to get a bigger overview of the solar production over months (or even years).